wicus199/linuxServer_FSND/README.md

 * Enable firewall: `sudo ufw enable`

 ### Create and configure grader account

 * Create the `grader` user: `sudo adduser grader`
 * Add `grader ALL=(ALL) NOPASSWD:ALL` to `/etc/sudoers.d/90-cloud-init-users` file to grant `sudo` access to `grader`.
 * Create `.ssh` directory in `/home/grader/` to store authorized keys
 * Create `authorized_keys` file inside `.ssh` directory
 * Generate key pairs using `ssh_keygen` command on a local machine
-* Copy the text inside the locally generated `.pub` file into the `authorized_keys` file on the server
+* Copy the text inside the locally generated `*.pub` file into the `authorized_keys` file on the server
-* The `grader` will now be able to login to the server using a public key
+* The `grader` will now be able to ssh into the server using a public key

 The timezone was changed to UTC using the `sudo dpkg-reconfigure tzdata` command.